garden-io/garden/docs/using-garden/using-the-cli.md

 - A visualization of your Stack Graph, where you can see the status of each node, and click them to get the most recent status or logs.
 - A log viewer, which you can use to fetch the latest logs for your services.

-## Hot reloading
+## Dev mode

-For rapid iteration on a running service, you can use an advanced feature called _hot reloading_.
+For rapid iteration on a running service, you can use a feature called _dev mode_.
-See the [Hot reload guide](../guides/hot-reload.md) for details on how to configure and use that feature.
+See the [Code synchronization guide](../guides/code-synchronization-dev-mode.md) for details on how to configure and use that feature.

 ## Project outputs